 Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the Company has appointed M/s.
 Patel& Associates Practicing Company Secretaries Ahmedabad to undertake the SecretarialAudit of the Company.
-The Secretarial Audit Report is annexed herewith as Annexure IV
+The Secretarial Audit Report is annexed herewith as Annexure IV.

-There is no qualification reservation or adverse remark in the report
+There is no qualification reservation or adverse remark in the report.

 24. INTERNAL FINANCIAL CONTROL SYSTEM AND COMPLIANCE FRAMEWORK:

 The Company has an Internal Control System commensurate with size scale andcomplexity of its operations.
 The internal financial controls are adequate and areoperating effectively so as to ensure orderly and efficient conduct of businessoperations.
 The Company has appointed M/s.
 Naimish K. Shah & Co.
 Chartered Accountant(FRN 106828W) as an Internal Auditors of the Company.
 The Audit Committee in consultationwith the internal auditors formulates the scope functioning periodicity and methodologyfor conducting the internal audit.
 The internal auditors carry out audit covering interalia monitoring and evaluating the efficiency & adequacy of internal control systemsin the Company its compliance with operating systems accounting procedures and policiesat all locations and submit their periodical internal audit reports to the AuditCommittee.
 Based on the internal audit report and review by the Audit committee processowners undertake necessary actions in their respective areas.
 The internal auditors haveexpressed that the internal control system in the Company is robust and effective.
 TheBoard has also put in place requisite legal compliance framework to ensure compliance ofall the applicable laws and that such systems are adequate and operating effectively.

 25. RISK MANAGEMENT:

 Company has implemented an integrated risk management approach through which it reviewsand assesses significant risks on a regular basis to help ensure that there is a robustsystem of risk controls and mitigation in place.
 Senior management periodically reviewsthis risk management framework to keep updated and address emerging challenges.
 Majorrisks identified for the Company by the management are Currency fluctuation Compliancesof various applicable Laws Regulatory changes Manufacturing & Supply LitigationTechnological Changes and new capital investments return.
 The management is however ofthe view that none of the above risks may threaten the existence of the Company as robustRisk mitigation mechanism is put in place to ensure that there is nil or minimum impact onthe Company in case any of these risks materialize.

 26. VIGIL MECHANISM AND WHISTLE BLOWER POLICY:

-In accordance with Section 177 of the Companies Act 2013 and Regulation 22 ofSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has constituted a Whistle Blower Policy/ Vigil Mechanism toestablish a vigil mechanism for the directors and employees to report genuine concerns insuch manner as may be prescribed and to report to the management instances of unethicalbehaviour actual or suspected fraud or violation of the Companys code of conduct.
+In accordance with Section 177 of the Companies Act 2013 and Regulation 22 ofSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirements)Regulations 2015 the Company has constituted a Whistle Blower Policy/ Vigil Mechanism toestablish a vigil mechanism for the directors and employees to report genuine concerns insuch manner as may be prescribed and to report to the management instances of unethicalbehaviour actual or suspected fraud or violation of the Company's code of conduct.

 28. PREVENTION OF INSIDER TRADING:

 The Company has adopted a Code of Conduct for Prevention of InsiderTrading with a viewto regulate trading in securities by the Directors and designated employees of theCompany.
-The Code requires pre-clearance for dealing in the Company's shares and prohibitsthe purchase or sale of Company shares by the Directors and the designated employees whilein possession of unpublished price sensitive information in relation tothe Company and during the period when the Trading Window is closed.
+The Code requires pre-clearance for dealing in the Company's shares and prohibitsthe purchase or sale of Company shares by the Directors and the designated employees whilein possession of unpublished price sensitive information in relation to the Company andduring the period when the Trading Window is closed.
 The Board is responsible forimplementation of the Code.
 All Board Directors and the designated employees haveconfirmed compliance with the Code.

 29. DIRECTORS' RESPONSIBILITY STATEMENT:

-In accordance with the provisions of clause (c) of sub-section (3) ofSection 134 of the Companies Act 2013 and to the best of theirknowledge and belief and according to the information and explanations obtained by themyour Directors state that-
+In accordance with Section 134(5) of the Companies Act 2013 and to the best of theirknowledge and belief and according to the information and explanations obtained by themyour Directors state that-

 i.
 In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

 ii.
-The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year 31stMarch 2015 and of the profit and loss of the company for that period;
+The directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year 31stMarch 2017 and of the profit and loss of the company for that period;

 iii.
 The directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of Companies Act 2013 and Rules madethereunder for safeguarding the assets of the company and for preventing and detectingfraud and other irregularities;